bnd5k/med_data_depot/README.md

 ```

 "Guideline Summary: A.S.P.E.N. clinical guidelines: nutrition support of adult patients with hyperglycemia.
 [American Society for Parenteral and Enteral Nutrition]"

 ```

-If you want to grab all the summaries, there's a seed for that, see "db/seeds/seed_all_guidelines."
-Running this seed could take a while, as there are a few thousand
-RSS items available (Guideline Summaries constituted roughly 2000 entries as of June 2016.).
+If you want to grab all the summaries, there's a seed for that ("db/seeds/seed_all_guidelines.")
+Running this seed could take a while, as there are a few thousand RSS items available (Guideline Summaries constituted roughly 2000 entries as of June 2016.).

 ## API Endpoints

 The this is a Rails app with an API.
-The default way to interact with MedDataDepot is via API.
+The default way to interact with MedDataDepot is via the API.
 It's not "API only" because Admins will have the ability to interact with it MedDataDepot in their browser.

-Once youv'e go the server running, you can hit the endpoint like this, via command line.
+Once you've go the server running, you can hit the endpoint like this, via command line.

 ```
 curl -H "accept: application/vnd.med-data-depot-v1+json" http://localhost:3000/api/guidelines| python -m json.tool

 #or

 curl -s http://localhost:3000/guidelines | python -m json.tool